Dealing with cat grooming issues can be frustrating, especially when something just doesn't seem right and you can't quite figure out why.

 Find a cat brush that works well for you, and make sure to use it at least weekly.
 (We love our FURminator).

 Your Coon will grow to enjoy this attention.
-Read more about it in How To Groom A Cat - 9 Steps To A Beautiful Cat.
+Read more about it in How To Groom A Cat With Long Hair.

 When you do find mats, it's possible to work them out if they are not too tight.
 A comb works best for this, starting from the end, away from the skin.
 Try to hold the base of the mat tightly near the skin, to avoid pulling.